 To see our skills progression, click here Reading skills Progression

 We believe that quality texts enrich learning.
 We use books to inspire our pupils and unleash creativity.
 Please click on this link to see which books we use in each year group Quality Texts Document

 Reading at Barton Clough

-Reading is a part of all aspects of the curriculum.
+Reading is a part of all aspects of the curriculum in EYFS and KS1 we use the Oxford Reading Tree scheme and KS2 we use the Accelerated Reader scheme.
 We encourage as much reading as possible at school and at home.

 On Monday’s we welcome BBC reading volunteers in to school who work with children across KS1 and KS2 to practise reading skills.

 We love reading!

 Here are some of our children talking about their favourite books!

 At Barton Clough we have designed a curriculum to ignite a passion for the written and spoken language in all children.
 We believe that children should read and write creatively and be exposed to high quality texts to inspire them to write.
 Our learning structure seeks to combine a variety of creative, stimulating opportunities with access to visual tools and various different stimuli which seek to engage and enthral pupils to become writers.